'We have a deal,' say Greece and Macedonia over name dispute

 “I am encouraged by the dedication of both governments to deliver mutual benefits for all their citizens through the establishment of a strategic partnership as a basis for intensified cooperation across all sectors,” he said in a statement.

-Additional reporting by Michelle Nicols in New York; Writing by Michele Kambas; Editing by Gareth Jones
+Additional reporting by Michelle Nicols in New York, Tsvetelia Tsolova in Sofia and Robin Emmott in Brussels; Writing by Michele Kambas; Editing by Matthew Mpoke Bigg